Xeserv/anu/README.md

 - An account on [Tigris](https://console.tigris.dev)
 - A [Tigris bucket](https://storage.new) (such as `mybucket`), this is where all your docker images will be stored.
 This will be called the registry bucket.
-- A keypair with Editor permissions on the registry bucket.
+- A Tigris authentication keypair with Editor permissions on the registry bucket.
 - A machine with the following packages installed (names are what you can find in [Homebrew](https://formulae.brew.sh/)):
   - `openssl`
   - `flyctl`